dshafik/deis-docker-workshop/source/_posts/2-deploy.md

 system tweaks for Deis.
 We also configure things like EBS volumes and their mount points, install some helper scripts, etc.

 First, we need to tell Deis to use our key.
-Edit `contrib/ec2/cloudformation.json` to specify the key:
+Edit `contrib/ec2/cloudformation.json` to confirm the key:

 ```javascript
 [